|DCC conversion and Lighting update of the

-This page provides a summary of the process adopted to incorporate a DCC decoder and correctly operating external LED lighting in the EWS liveried Hornby Class 67 Locomotive unit (OO gauge).
+This webpage provides a summary of the process adopted to incorporate a DCC decoder and correctly operating LED lighting in a DB Schenker respray of the Hornby Class 60 OO gauge diesel locomotive.

 Note that the smaller pictures can be enlarged by clicking on the image.